with clusters of orange berries

 the benches empty, paths sodden with trampled leaves;

 dimpled with bedraggled water lilies.

-amongst pink viburnum
+Squirrels chase, birds chatter amongst the pink viburnum

-and yellow Chinese winter jasmine,
+and the yellow Chinese winter jasmine,

 with its tiny six-petalled flowers.